luxfhe/docs/cofhe/docs/devdocs/cofhejs/permits-management.md

 const PermitModal = () => (
 	<div className='permit-modal'>
 		<h2>Sign a Permit</h2>
-		<p>Permits grant secure access to your encrypted data on Fhenix by authenticating you with your signature.
+		<p>Permits grant secure access to your encrypted data on luxfhe by authenticating you with your signature.
 Each permit:</p>
 		<ul>
 			<li>Is valid for 24 hours</li>
 			<li>Can only be used by you</li>